 Wear a toque or headband to keep your ears and head warm, and bring gloves or mittens for your hands.
 Wear a balaclava or face mask to cover your cheeks, nose, and neck from the harsh conditions.
 Balaclavas also help protect your lungs against the cold air.

 You can tie loops or zip ties to your jacket zippers to make it easier to zip or unzip pockets while wearing gloves.
 Trade your summer hiking boots for a warm pair of winter snow boots!
 Alpaca or merino wool socks will help keep your toes warm.
 You can wear fleece-lined pants or full-on snow pants depending on the conditions and your personal preference.

 The most important part of winter hiking is staying warm without breaking a sweat.
-If you do sweat it can lead to becoming chilled and quickly ruin or end a hike.
+Sweating leads to becoming chilled in the cold conditions.

-Be bold, start cold is a great motto to go by because as you hike your body temperature rises.
-This method prevents you from overheating and sweating too early.
+Be bold, start cold is a great motto to follow.
+As you hike your body temperature rises.
+Starting cold prevents you from overheating and sweating too early.

 It is always a great idea to pack extra layers to prepare for the colder weather at higher elevations.
 This is why many people prefer to wear a larger hiking pack while hiking in the winter compared to summer.

-Many hikers may find they are dehydrated after a winter hike.
-Hikers may not feel as thirsty in cold and damp conditions, and easily forget to hydrate as often as they should be.
+Hikers may find they are dehydrated after a winter hike.
+Hikers may not feel as thirsty in cold and damp conditions, so don’t forget to hydrate often.